Skip to main content

 Creating a series

-The basic primitive to display a data is a series.
-There are different types of series:
+The basic primitive to display data is a series.
+The library supports the following series types:

 • Area